qparis-math/qparis-math.github.io/seminar.md

 - **Time**: 11am CET, 5am EST, 7pm JST, 1pm MSK

 ## Past talks
+### March 8, 2024
+- **Speaker**: [Lénaïc Chizat](https://lchizat.github.io/) (EPFL, Institute of Mathematics)
+- **Title**: Doubly Regularized Entropic Wasserstein Barycenters
+- **Abstract**: Wasserstein barycenters are natural objects to summarize a family of probability distributions, but they suffer from the curse of dimensionality, both statistically and computationally.
+In this talk, I will propose a new look at the entropic regularization of Wasserstein barycenters.
+I will show that, via a *double entropic regularization* of the problem, one obtains a notion of barycenter with none of these drawbacks.
+In addition, and perhaps counter-intuitively, with well-chosen regularization strengths, this double regularization approximates the true Wasserstein barycenter better than with a single regularization.
+In this talk, the barycenter problem serves as a common thread to present recent results in the theory of entropic optimal transport from a statistical, approximation and computational viewpoint, which are relevant in more general contexts.
+References: [Ref 1](https://arxiv.org/abs/2303.11844), [Ref 2](https://arxiv.org/abs/2307.13370)
+- **Recording**:

 ### February 9, 2024
 - **Speaker**: [Santosh Vempala](https://faculty.cc.gatech.edu/~vempala/) (Georgia Tech)
 - **Title**: High-dimensional Sampling: From Euclid to Riemann